dartoos-dev/formdator/README.md

   @override
   Widget build(BuildContext context) {
     return TextFormField(
-      validator: Rules<String>([ // The "Rules" class performs multiple validations at once Req(blank: 'Please enter the email'), // "blank" is the error message in case of field left blank Len.max(50, long: 'Email length cannot exceed 50 characters'), // "long" is the error message in case the input value is too long
+      validator: Rules<String>([ // The "Rules" class performs multiple validations at once.
+        Req(blank: 'Please enter the email'), // "blank" is the error message in case of field left blank.
+        Len.max(50, long: 'Email length cannot exceed 50 characters'), // "long" is the error message if an input value is too long.
-        Email(mal: 'Malformed email'), // "mal" (malformed) is the error message in case of a malformed email ]),
+        Email(mal: 'Malformed email'), // "mal" is the error message in case of malformed email.
+      ]),
     );
   }